oscarpolanco/node-basics/section_text/README.md

 ```

 Now we have 2 `commits` for our project so we can use those `commits` to reverse our application to that point of time in our case we have the `commit A` that have just the `app.js` file than the `commit B` that have `app.js` file in it updated state and the `geocode` file.
 As we add new features to the project you will add some more `commits` and you will have the ability to move to any point when you need it.

+### Integrating git

+In this section, we will assume that you don't have any track files of the `web-server` project so let's get to initialize `git` on the project.

+As we mentioned before if we are going to use `git` we will need to use a command to initialize it and is important to mention that we need to do it on the directory that we want to track in this case the `web-server` directory, not in a parent directory or a nested one.

+- On your terminal; go to the `web-server` directory
+- Type the following command: `git init`
+- You will see a message output like this: `Initialized empty Git repository in path/to/your/project/.git`

+`Git` create a new directory called `.git` and this directory is where `git` store everything that makes your `git` project so when we add new files or create new `commits` will be stored on data structure in the `.git` directory.
+We don't go to alter this directory instead is `git` that is in charge of altering this directory every time you run `git` commands.
+Another thing you may notice is that it mentions that a `git repository` is created; a `repository` is a place where a thing is stored which means that everything relate to `git` is stored in a `git` repository.
+In this case, we got a local `repository` store on the `.git` directory but later we will have remote `repositories` when we work with `Github` and `Heroku` where our code is backup.

+You may not see the `.git` directory because a lot of editors hide this directory by default; if you want to see it; you just need to search the configuration on your editor that hides directories but as we mentioned before we will not touch this directory.

+Now we will use the behavior of the `vscode` editor to see some of the behaviors that you will see for `Git`.
+After you initialize the `git` project on the `web-server` directory; you will see on the sidebar where it shows all the files that all of that directory is in `green` color; this is the convention for the files that are `untracked` so they are not been committed yet(This is a convention for the editors).
+From here we will continue the `git` to `track` the files

+- On your terminal; use the following command: `git status`

+The `status` command will show us the current `status` of our files.
+Here you will see all the files of the `web-server` directory that are not `track` yet in `red` color this is the convention that `git` uses for the `untracked` file.
+Now that we see all the files that we want we could continue with the add process but there is a directory that we don't want to `track` that is the `node_modules` directory because this is a generated directory and we can get back to its exact state using the `package.json` file and the `npm install` command so `git` don't need to know about this directory.

+- On your editor; go to the `web-server` directory
+- Create a new file called `.gitignore`(Need to add this exact name in order to `git` recognize the file)
+- Add the name of the thing that we want to ignore; in this case the `node_modules` directory on this newly created file: `node_modules`
+- Save the file
+- Get to your terminal and use the `git status` command again
+- You should see that the `node_modules` directory doesn't appear on the `untracked` files anymore because `git` is ignored it

+On `vscode` you will see that the `node_modules` directory turns into `grey` and this is an editor's convention for ignoring files.
+At this moment we have all the files that we want to track for the application so we are ready to do our first `commit`.

+- On your terminal; run the following command: `git add src/`

+When we use the `git add` command we will need to at the thing we want to add that are `untracked`; in this case, we are adding the `src` directory so all the files on this directory are on the `staged` area meaning that all of then are ready to be `committed`.

+- Run the `git status` command again
+- You should see that the `src/` directory is not on the `untracked` file sections; they are moving to the `staging` area with the title `Changes to be committed` and they are on `green`(Convention for the `staged` files on `git`)
+- Since we want to `commit` all the files we can continue adding the `untracked` files but instead of doing one to one we use a shortcut that is the following: `git add .`
+- Run the `git status` again
+- You will see all the files are `staged` so we can create the `commit`
+- To create a `commit` we use the `git commit` command with the `-m` flag to add a message for the `commit` that describe wanting change but this is our first `commit` so for the convention we put `Init commit` like this: `git commit -m"Init commit"`
+- You will see a large output but at the beginning, you will see the number of files that change and for all files, you will see `create` because they are not `tracked` before this `commit`

+On `vscode` after you `commit` your changes the color of the files will get back to the normal color that you see before initializing the `git` repository.
+Now, let's add one more update.

+- On your editor; go to the `app.js` file on the `web-server/public/js` directory
+- Remove the console on the first line and move the first constant to the top of the file
+- Save the file

+On `vscode` you will see immediately after saving the file that the color of the `web-server` directory to the `js` file that we just update the change to `orange` this is the convention that we change a `track` file for editors.

+- Get back to your terminal and run `git status`
+- You will see that that the `app.js` file is in `red` but is in a new section called `Changes not staged for commits`.
+This means that we update a file that is already `track` but this update is not `committed` yet
+- Run the add command: `git add .`
+- Run `git status` again
+- You should see that the `app.js` is `green` and is on the `Changes to be committed` section
+- Now run the `commit` command with a message that describes the update: `git commit -m"Remove unnecessary console.log call"`